 “Family law-related” broadly refers to practice areas that involve representing or providing services for children and families, including: child welfare, education, matrimonial practice, adoption, juvenile justice, elder law, domestic violence, immigration, and mental health.

 The requirements are summarized below.
 Click here for a brief overview of the requirements, including a list of pre-approved family law-related courses.
 For additional information in Question and Answer format, click here.

 All associates of the Abbey Center are required to enroll in the 2 credit Colloquium course in the spring semester of their second year of studies (or third year for evening students).

 In addition to the Colloquium, students must take 12 credits in family law-related courses.
-A complete list of the courses pre-approved for the 2013-14 school year appears in this document: Abbey Center Requirements -Questions and Answers.
+A complete list of the courses pre-approved for the 2013-14 school year appears in the overview document.

 Family Law-Related Placements

 All associates are required to complete at least two placements relating to children’s and family issues.
 Students can complete the requirement through a job, an externship, a clinic, or a volunteer opportunity.
 Placements must be by the Director or Associate Director.

 Abbey Center Capstone Project

 The Abbey Center Capstone Project is a required, graded course.
 Students may complete an independent study project and present the project in their final year.
 The project requires students to work with an outside organization to address a real world problem related to family law.
 Students may also fulfill the Capstone requirement via enrollment in a family law-related clinical program at NYLS.
 All Capstone Projects must be approved by the Abbey Center Director or Associate Director.

 Abbey Associates may write posts for the Abbey Center Blog, www.JustFamilies.org, subject to approval by the editors for the blog.